olacwiek/GermanIdeophones/README.md

 - Create a new branch for your feature/bug fix.
 - Submit a pull request with a clear description of the changes.

+Possible contribution include a careful inspection of context to correctly identify ideophones.
 ---

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.

 ---